dharamgollapudi/twitter_on_rails/README.md

 Create a Readme file within the repository that contains the following:
 - [x] Brief walk-through of app design / choices made
 - [x] Local environment setup instructions
-- [ ] Test suite setup/execution instructions (if applicable)
+- [x] Test suite setup/execution instructions (if applicable)
 - [x] Email links of the public GitHub repo and live Heroku application to dev-challenge@stackcommerce.com

 Design Choices:
 ---------------
 - App Framework: `rails` was chosen as it is quick to setup up an MVP as well as familiarity
-- CSS Framework: 'bootstrap' was chosen due to its adaptation as well as familiarity
+- CSS Framework: `bootstrap` was chosen due to its adaptation as well as familiarity
+- Test Framework: `MiniTest` was chosen as it is the `rails` default, may switch to `rspec` as stretch goal
 - Authentication: `devise` was chosen due to its extensibility for later use
 - Twitter API: `twitter` was chosen as it is defacto standard to access Twitter API
 - Autolink: `twitter-text` was chosen as it is maintained by Twitter community